EdwinDNavarroMonserrat/EdwinDNavarroMonserrat/README.md

 # Interest
 I’m interested in bioinformatics, microbiology, molecular biology, and plant pathology 🌱.
 I’m looking to continue to expand my skillset in bioinformatics, molecular biology and data analysis.

-# For more about my credentials, check the CVs uploaded here.
+# For more about my credentials, check the CV uploaded here.

 # 📫 How to reach me:
   LinkedIn: https://www.linkedin.com/in/edwindanielnavarromonserrat/